 That Thing Gotta Hemi?

-Indeed, the Power Wagon is available only with 5.7 liters of rumbling Hemi V8 glory.
-The powerplant teams with a six-speed automatic and produces 383 horsepower and 400 lb-ft.
+Indeed, the Power Wagon is available only with 6.4 liters of rumbling Hemi V8 glory.
+The powerplant teams with a six-speed automatic and produces 410 horsepower and 429 lb-ft of torque.
 A Multiple-Displacement System (MDS) shuts off four cylinders under light load conditions to conserve fuel.

-Though the cabin features the same basic layout as before, some materials have been upgraded and new color themes are present throughout.
-More soft touch materials have been spread throughout the truck's cabin, and the HVAC and multimedia controls are all-new.
+The Power Wagon is just one year removed from a significant cabin overhaul.
+The same basic cabin design remains but some materials were upgraded, while new color themes are present throughout.
+More soft touch materials are spread throughout the truck's interior, and the HVAC and multimedia controls were redesigned.

 A Uconnect infotainment system with a 5.0-inch touchscreen (not to be confused with the more sophisticated optional Uconnect access system) provides voice command control for cell phone users via Bluetooth - including voice text reply - in addition to streaming audio and USB charging.